ssokolova01/Visualization-Projects/HackBio_Visualization_Stage_3/README.md

 ## What the app does

-Select a cell type from the dropdown to see:
+Select a cell type from the dropdown menu to see:

-* **The marker gene** for that cell type, with its `diff` score, reported in a text box.
+* **The text box** with the selected cell type, the best marker gene for that cell type and its `diff` score.
-* **A UMAP plot** where cells of the selected type are coloured by that marker gene's expression, and all other cells are greyed out.
+* **A UMAP plot** where only the selected type's cells are coloured, shaded from pale to deep by marker gene expression.
+All other cells are greyed out.
-* **A ranked table** of every gene with its specificity statistics sorted by diff in descending order with det_in as the tie-breaker by default, so that the top marker gene sits at the top.
+* **A ranked table** contains per-gene statistics.
+Genes are sorted by diff in descending order with det_in as the tie-breaker by default, so that the top marker gene sits at the top.
 The columns are sortable.

-With **All** selected: the UMAP shows every cell coloured by cell type; an Overview Table lists the top marker gene for each of the four types.
+With **All** selected: the UMAP shows every cell coloured by cell type; an Overview table lists the top marker gene for each of the four types.

 ---

-## The specificity score
+## The gene specificity score

 For each gene the app computes a **diff score**: